kkernick/antimony/docs/Speed.md

 spanGaps: true
 ```

 *Note: Values for Cold Benchmarks are Normalized to 1.0.0, rounded to the nearest percentage.
-2.4.2 has been recorded in a separate chart below as to now skew the visualization.*
+2.4.2 has been recorded in a separate chart below as to not skew the visualization.*

 | Profile Cold / Release | Chromium | Zed  | Okular | Syncthing | Sh   |
 | ---------------------- | -------- | ---- | ------ | --------- | ---- |